 45. Joanne Jacobs

 Joanne Jacobs, writer and educator, writes a blog about education in general.
-A diverse range of topics are covered.
+A diverse range of topics is covered.

 46. Campaign K-12